|Nutrition Facts (per serving)|

-Cut the calabaza into pieces of equal size.
+Cut the calabaza into pieces of equal size, about 1 1/2-inches.
 Place them in a pot and add the water and salt.

-Bring the water to a boil and reduce the heat to medium low.
-Cover and simmer for about 30 minutes until the calabaza are soft.
+Bring the water to a boil and reduce the heat to medium-low.
+Cover and simmer until the calabaza pieces are soft, about 30 minutes.

 Heat the oil to 350 F in a frying pan.

-Add the calabaza mixture to the oil in spoonfuls.
-Cook the spoonfuls until they're golden on both sides, about 2 minutes per side.
+Add the calabaza mixture to the oil in tablespoonfuls.
+Cook the fritters until they're golden on both sides, about 2 minutes per side.

 Drain on paper towels before serving.